Top 10 Types Of Legal Pages That Your WordPress Website Should Have

 8. Cookies Policy

 Basically, a cookies policy is kind of an agreement that lets your visitors know that your website is going to put specific cookies on the devices that they are using.
-Also, such policy even informs them how exactly you will be using cookies.
+Also, such a policy even informs them how exactly you will be using cookies.

 Information that you are going to collect through cookies can be diversified as personally identifiable information.
 This means, if you are placing cookies on your visitors’ devices, you could easily identify them.
 Hence, it becomes even more important to let them know about this.
 To add more to it, you can even ask for their consent regarding the same.